Office of Grants and Sponsored Programs

 Frequently Asked Questions

 Below is a list of some of the most frequently asked questions during the grant application process.
-If you have any questions that are not answered below, we encourage you to contact the OGSP.
+If you have any questions that are not answered below, please contact the OGSP.

 What is research?